Our Volunteers

 Meet Véronique Gilain, a member of the Quebec advisory committee.

-While most ASCF volunteers were born somewhere close to the waterbodies where Atlantic salmon reside, Gilain was born in what is today known as the Democratic Republic of the Congo.
+While most FCAS volunteers were born somewhere close to the waterbodies where Atlantic salmon reside, Gilain was born in what is today known as the Democratic Republic of the Congo.
 At age six, her family moved to Montreal and for the past 30 years she has resided on the North Shore.

 Gilain is an avid scholar, earning degrees (three of them master’s degrees) in fields such as engineering, environmental management, telecommunications and project management.
 She started her own project management business in 1998 and, shortly after moving to the North Shore, she took up salmon fishing.